-We’re already at 100% renewable energy for our owned and operated stores, offices and distribution centers, but the real challenge comes from materials manufacturing, which accounts for 95% of our emissions.
+We’re working toward 100% renewable energy for our global owned and operated stores, offices and distribution centers, but the real challenge comes from materials manufacturing, which accounts for about 85% of our emissions every year.
 We take responsibility for all of it and are determined to work with our partners and vendors to conserve water, remove toxins and reduce emissions when and wherever possible.

 In 1996, we switched to using only organically grown cotton in all our products made from virgin cotton and are continuing to increase our use of preferred materials—from 43% across our whole product line in 2016 to 88% in 2022.
 (Preferred materials includes organic and Regenerative Organic cotton, hemp, recycled polyester and recycled nylon, among others.)

 Over the years, we have cofounded or joined numerous progressive coalitions to change the industry, including the Fair Labor Association, the Sustainable Apparel Coalition and B Lab.
 In doing so, we’ve collectively focused on improving the lives and workplaces for people across the globe, used data to identify the industry’s most pressing challenges, and ensured that we balance the needs of our business with those of society.

 And there’s a role for our customers to play, too.
 We’re teaching people to take care of the things they already have (with as little energy as possible) and reminding them why the jacket they already have is the best one for the planet.
 Learn more here.

 As a company, we’ve never liked talking about things we’re going to do, only things we’ve done.
 We’ve made an exception for our climate goals, though, because we want everyone to hold us accountable.
 Here are three big milestones we’re working toward: